 Types of Letters With Examples

-Review this list of a variety of different types of letters and email messages with examples of each, including appreciation letters, cover letters, job application letters, employee letters, reference and referral letters, thank you letters, and more letter examples and templates.
+Review this list of a variety of letters and email messages with examples of each, including appreciation letters, cover letters, job application letters, employee letters, reference and referral letters, thank you letters, and more.

 Use the samples as a starting point for your own letters, then customize your letters so they fit your personal and professional circumstances and reasons for writing.